ncatlab/nlab-content/pages/8/3/0/7/7038/content.md

 Otgonbayar Uuye is a researcher working in Noncommutative Geometry &#8211; (index theory, K-theory and KK-theory, cyclic theory), and
 Noncommutative Algebraic Topology &#8211;( noncommutative homotopy theory, connective K-theory).
-He is currently based in Cardiff in the Mathematical Physics group.
-Previously he worked in Centre for Symmetry and Deformation, in Copenhagen.
+He is currently based at the National University of Mongolia.
+Previously he worked in Centre for Symmetry and Deformation in Copenhagen and in Cardiff in the Mathematical Physics group.

 * [personal website](http://www.cardiff.ac.uk/maths/subsites/uuyeo/index.html)